xrrocha/xrecords/doc/intro.md

 - CSV and delimited files
 - Fixed-length files
 - XBase (DBF) files
-- Flat XML files
+- Flat JSON, XML or Yaml files

-Our utility uses [Yaml](http://en.wikipedia.org/wiki/YAML) as its configuration format.
+This utility uses [Yaml](http://en.wikipedia.org/wiki/YAML) as its configuration format.
 Thus, for example, the following Yaml script populates a database table from a CSV file: